West Nile fever: Monitoring and control

 West Nile control is achieved through mosquito control, by elimination of mosquito breeding sites such as abandoned pools, applying larvacide to active breeding areas, and targeting the adult population via lethal ovitraps and aerial spraying of pesticides.
+With aerial pesticides, there is a rising need to develop new versions as pesticide resistance among mosquitoes can occur.

 Environmentalists have condemned attempts to control the transmitting mosquitoes by spraying pesticide, saying the detrimental health effects of spraying outweigh the relatively few lives that may be saved, and more environmentally friendly ways of controlling mosquitoes are available.
 They also question the effectiveness of insecticide spraying, as they believe mosquitoes that are resting or flying above the level of spraying will not be killed; the most common vector in the northeastern United States, Culex pipiens, is a canopy feeder.

 Treatment

 No specific treatment is available for WNV infection.
 Most people recover without treatment.
 In mild cases, over-the-counter pain relievers can help ease mild headaches and muscle aches in adults.
 In severe cases supportive care is provided, often in hospital, with intravenous fluids, pain medication, respiratory support, and prevention of secondary infections.